 - Plan ahead for major purchases.
 High credit scores provide borrowers with lower interest rates and higher credit limits.
 It takes at least 6 months to improve your credit score, so plan ahead when you intend to purchase a home, vehicle or other big ticket item.

-How to maintain your good credit
+How to maintain an excellent credit score

 - Limit your accounts